 If you have written a book that deserves wider attention, why not self publish?

 You’ll find it easy to self publish (or indie publish as it’s sometimes known) with Intoprint’s help.
-It’s economic – compare our individual print copy prices with bigger rivals – and you don’t need to keep any stock (by using print on demand technology).
-Order only what you need so there are no big up-front bills.
-We quote and charge a one-off fee for the services you need in order to self publish.
+It’s economic – compare our individual print copy prices with bigger rivals – and you order only the copies you need so there are no big up-front bills.
+We quote and charge a modest one-off fee for the services you need in order to self publish.

 As the author, you retain copyright and ownership of your book.
 Into Print becomes your production and distribution department, supplying ISBN, creating PDFs, ebook editions, sending out metadata, managing the print on demand service to booksellers and accounting to authors.